 Lendlease criticises KPMG response to misconduct matter as 'piecemeal and sporadic'

-Appearing before a Senate inquiry hearing on Friday, Lendlease chief executive officer Tony Lombardo and chair John Gilham said they were "deeply discontented" by the misconduct by KPMG and also criticised the big four firm's response to the matter.
+Appearing before a Senate inquiry hearing on Friday, Lendlease chief executive officer Tony Lombardo and chair John Gilham have said they are "deeply discontented" by the misconduct by KPMG and also criticised the big four firm's response to the matter.

-Lendlease told the Parliamentary Joint Committee on Corporations and Financial Services that when it when it sought copies of all internal and external investigations carried out by KPMG or its external advisers, it was denied this request, with the firm claiming legal professional privileged over the matter.
+Lendlease told the Parliamentary Joint Committee on Corporations and Financial Services that when it sought copies of all internal and external investigations carried out by KPMG or its external advisers, it was denied this request, with the firm claiming legal professional privilege over the matter.

-Lombardo said the response from KPMG in relation to the matter had been piecemeal and sporadic and that it can be difficult to get a full picture of what had occurred.
+Lombardo said the response from KPMG regarding the matter had been piecemeal and sporadic, and that it can be difficult to get a full picture of what had occurred.

-Lombardo said Lendlease had held numerous meetings with KPMG regarding the allegations surrounding the misuse of Lendlease's audit information.
+Lombardo said Lendlease had held numerous meetings with KPMG regarding allegations of misuse of Lendlease's audit information.
 While the big four firm has responded at various points with further information, Lombardo said the information had been very piecemeal.

 "As we've been gaining more information, we've learned more through the whole process," he said.

-Senator Scarr highlighted that Lendlease would never have become aware of the situation but for the fact that the whistleblower reached out to Senator Deborah O'Neill and that the Parliamentary Joint Committee made a joint decision that O'Neill should air the allegations in a speech before Parliament.
+Senator Scarr said that Lendlease would never have become aware of the situation but for the whistleblower reaching out to Senator Deborah O'Neill and the parliamentary joint committee making a joint decision that O'Neill should air the allegations in a speech before parliament.

-Lendlease made the decision following the speech by O'Neill to discontinue the audit services of KPMG.
+Lendlease made the decision following O'Neill's speech to discontinue KPMG's audit services.

-"There are 1000s of good people inside KPMG, let's be very clear about that, and what's apparent is that a few very senior people have made a grave misuse of the access privilege they have and there's been a fundamental breach of trust," said Gilham.
+"There are thousands of good people inside KPMG, let's be very clear about that, and what's apparent is that a few very senior people have made a grave misuse of the access privilege they have, and there's been a fundamental breach of trust," Gilham said.

 "[The audit] is now led by someone who is completely untainted by any of this.
 We've made sure that there is no one under any investigation or anywhere near the investigation that's involved in our audit, and when our audit completes, which will be mid August in a couple of months' time, we will then formally start the process of talking to other firms to work out an appropriate timetable that doesn't disadvantage our security holders to change auditors."